stepbrobd/rkt/pages/index.md

 ## Common unjustifiable justifications

-"Racket is great for teaching the fundamentals of functional programming!"
+"Racket is great for teaching the fundamentals of FP"

-Yeah, if the fundamentals include a side lesson in how to fear parentheses forever.
+If the fundamentals include a side lesson in how to fear parentheses forever.
 There are plenty of functional languages that won't leave you feeling like you need therapy after debugging a simple script.

-"Racket is used for academic research and prototyping!"
+"Racket is used for academic research"

 Absolutely.
 It's great for the kind of projects that are destined to never leave the lab.
 If your goal is to create something that lives exclusively in PDF